Zennoon/alx-low_level_programming/0x08-recursion/README.md

 number is checked for divisibility with the previous checked number + 1.
 I am pretty certain that there is a much more efficient way to go about this than incrementing by 1.
 I just have to find a pattern within prime numbers.

+100-is_palindrome.c: The function passes the string to check_palindrome which expects 2 arguments, a pointer to the first character, and a pointer to the last character.
+Then, by each recursion, move 'start' one memory area forward, and 'end' one memory area backwards until the address stored in 'start' equals or exceeds the address stored in 'end' which would mean that we have reached the middle of the string with out finding an inequality, then the string is a palindrome.